cbmartinez42/fitness-tracker/README.md

 6. Navigate to `localhost:3000` or, if a different port is specified in your `.env` file, use that port

 ## Usage
-Use this to have a personalized blog site with functionality for contributors
+Use this to track both resistance and cardio exercises to view details of your workout progress

 ## License
 This project is licensed under the MIT License.
 Click the link below to learn more about how you can use this project.